Car Accident ChiropractorWhat Are The Most Common Car Accident Injuries

 Internal Injuries

-When your body is forced into another object, or it's hit by flying debris, damage to your internal organs can occur.
+When your body is forced into another object, or it's hit by flying debris, internal organ injuries can occur.

-If you sustain any internal injuries that result in internal bleeding, you will need emergency medical treatment.
+If you sustain any internal injuries that result in internal bleeding, you will need emergency medical care.

 -back to top